Science Fiction Timeline Site

 The Battle of Sauron.
 Massed Imperial fleets attack Sauron system.
 Sauron Home Fleet destroyed.
 Sauron homeworld assaulted with laser and nuclear bombardment.
 The damage is so great that the planet's crust cracks and magma is exposed; the oceans boil above the obliterated undersea cities.

-The Fomoria eludes assualt craft of INSS Centurion and makes a "Random Jump" out of the Sauron system.
+The Fomoria eludes assault craft of INSS Centurion and jumps out of the Sauron system.
+Imperial ships are unable to track them due to the unusual nature of their Alderson jump.

 Haven: Haveners believe the wars are far from their planet.